This section describes the following security requirements for Remedy Single Sign-On (Remedy SSO) application:

 - X-Content-Type-Options header—Set the value as nosniff on all outgoing requests.

 You can obtain the Remedy SSO server version information through the <RSSO Server>/config/server-status URL.
 But, you must be authenticated as a Remedy SSO administrator before that.

 For security reasons, you can now configure the number of active sessions or simultaneous logins for a particular realm.
 You can also decide whether to invalidate an older session or not allow the user to log in to a new session and display an error message.
 For this, a new Session Quota field and an Automatically invalidate oldest session on reaching quota check box has been added to the Remedy SSO Admin console under the Realm tab.

 Remedy SSO administration lockout policy

 To make sure that there are no unauthorized logins, administrators who exceed the number of failed login attempts due to an incorrect password are blocked automatically.
 You can unblock the locked administrators manually through the Admin User Management tab on the Remedy SSO Admin Console.
-For more information, see Configuring general settings for Remedy SSO server.
+For more information, see Configuring Remedy SSO server.

 The administrator lockout policy is applicable to internal administrators only.

 Remedy SSO end users lockout policy

 Remedy SSO depends on the external Identity Providers to authenticate end users.
 To make sure that there are no unauthorized logins, end users who exceed the number of failed login attempts due to an incorrect password should be blocked by the Identity Provider.